TL;DR

 - Job description analysis: what scope info to mine

-- Mock interview AI: same simulation pattern
+- Mock interview AI: same rehearsal pattern

 Tags: #AI writing #Job search #Salary